Royce Lewis Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA among all league pitching staffs (4.08).
+- The Rangers' 4.08 team ERA ranks 14th across all MLB pitching staffs.

-- In his last time out on Saturday against the Minnesota Twins, the righty threw seven innings, giving up two earned runs while surrendering four hits.
+- The left-hander's most recent appearance came on Sunday against the Minnesota Twins, when he went 5 1/3 innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.